Jayme Closs Found Alive: Teen Missing Since Parents Were Murdered In October Rescued, Suspect In Custody

 The sheriff confirmed that Closs was found as the result of a tip that came into the department, but said it was not related to an alleged sighting that was making the rounds on social media in the hours before she was located.

-ABC 7 reporter Rob Eglas detailed a harrowing escape for Closs, passing a long a report from KSTP that a woman was walking her dog when a teenager approached her screaming that a man had murdered her parents.
+ABC 7 reporter Rob Eglas detailed a harrowing escape for Closs, passing along a report from KSTP that a woman was walking her dog when a teenager approached her screaming that a man had murdered her parents.
 The teen was identified as Jayme Closs, and the suspect was soon arrested.

 The Barron County Sheriff’s Department said it would hold a news conference on Friday to give more details on the rescue of Jayme Closs.